DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] "Levels you can see" were not shown at the top of the page
 - **Market**
 	- [x] Fixed bug when canceling all the packages in the last page of the market resulting in showing no packets after
-	- [x] Fixed layout bug on the sell mode (firefox browser)
+	- [x] Fixed layout bug on the sell mode (Firefox browser)
 - **Server Quests**
-	- [x] Fixed event cooldown timers to scale based on server's speed
+	- [x] Fixed event cool-down timers to scale based on server's speed
-	- [ ] Fixed timer cooldown after server quest attack failed [testing]
+	- [ ] Fixed timer cool-down after server quest attack failed [testing]

 ### TRANSLATIONS